seerge/g-helper/docs/README.md

 ### Manual app language setting

-By default app will use your windows language setting.
+By default the app will use your windows language setting.
 But you can set language manually (if it supported of course)

 Add following line to ``%AppData%\GHelper\config.json`` : ``"language" : "en"`` (by replacing "en" with language of your choice)

 ### Custom windows power plans with each mode

-In ``%AppData%\GHelper\config.json`` you can manually add custom power plan (or power mode) GUID.
+In ``%AppData%\GHelper\config.json`` you can manually add a custom power plan (or power mode) GUID.
 It can be either "real" power plan that can be switched or "overlay" power plan like the ones g-helper sets by default.

 Format is following : ``"scheme_<mode>" : "GUID" ``
 Where ``mode = 0 (balanced), 1 (turbo), 2 (silent)``

-Default behaviour is :
+Default behavior is :
 ```
 "scheme_0": "00000000-0000-0000-0000-000000000000",
 "scheme_1": "ded574b5-45a0-4f42-8737-46345c09c238",
 "scheme_2": "961cc777-2547-4f9d-8174-7d86181b8a7a",
 ```

-Make sure to keep json structure (i.e. not to break it with extra or missing comas, etc) - or app will fail to read it and will just recreate a new config instead.
+Make sure to keep json structure (i.e. not to break it with extra or missing commas, etc) - or the app will fail to read it and will just recreate a new config instead.

 ### Custom hotkey actions